Some countries and cities around the world have higher levels of water pollution and contamination than others.

 Summary – Countries & Cities With The Most Water Pollution & Contamination

-- Water pollution and contamination in different cities and countries can be related to fresh water, or ocean pollution/contamination
+- Water pollution and contamination in different cities and countries can involve pollution to fresh water, or ocean pollution/contamination

 - Although ocean pollution is important to address, fresh water pollution is arguably more important to address because we depend on fresh water so heavily for so many things in society (drinking water being a major use of fresh water)